Autodesk Prodsmart allows you to import inventory movements in bulk.

 Let’s see the difference of importing an Inventory Fix or an Inventory Movement with quantity 10 for this product and location.

 Inventory Fix : Since we input quantity 10, Prodsmart will create a -10 movement on this Product, to bring it back to 10 from 20.
 You will be left with 10 units.

 Inventory Movements : Since we input quantity 10, a +10 movement will be created and you will be left with 30 units.

 Facilitating the import and notes

-This will list all inventory in Autodesk Prodsmart along with the lots and location.
 This makes it easier to build your import as all fields that are required can just be copied to your import and you just need to adjust the quantity.

 Note: The movements/fix will only be applied to the Product / Lot / Warehouse Location that you specify in the import.
 In other words, if you wish to zero out a Product / Lot / Warehouse Location, you will need to create a row on the Excel import for a movement or specify that you want to fix the quantity to zero for that Product / Lot / Warehouse Location.

 If you still have some doubts about the ‘Bulk Inventory Import’, feel free to reach out in our live-chat feature or directly to your CSM.